chris-r-harwell/chris-r-harwell.github.io/_posts/2017-7-26-convertIPythonNBtoPython.md

 tags: IPython PythonconvertIPythonNBtoPython
 ---

 I am quite liking the Jupyter/IPython notebook approach to early stage development and exploration, but there are times when I just want the .py version.
 It is nice to quickly refer to with vi or do some other testing.

 Anyway, I decided to write a script to convert the notebook format files to python files using the existing libraries.
+There are just a few steps:

-First, we gather a list of likely files using the find command and the .pynb.
+1. First, we gather a list of likely files using the find command and the .pynb.
 The nice thing about using find is that if we put a directory in TOP_PATH it will do a recursive check into all directories below that too.
-We do some manipulations in order to get the path name and create an output file name.
-We check to make sure that the input file actually has something in it, that is that it is non-zero in length.
-I considered validating that the file was JSON, but ended up just putting a try, except clause in the convertNotebook routing, which is just an amalgamation of two stack exchange answers.
-Neither worked for me on Fedora 25, so I combined and adapted them.
-We also don't create a new one if the file already exists.
+2. We then do some manipulations in order to get the path name and create an output file name.
+3. We also check to make sure that the input file actually has something in it, that is that it is non-zero in length.
+I considered validating that the file was JSON, but ended up just putting a try, except clause in the convertNotebook routing.
+4. Then we call the convertNotebook function, which is just an amalgamation of several stack exchange answers.
+Neither worked on its own for me on Fedora 25.
+So, I combined and adapted them.
+5. We also don't create a py file if the file already exists.
 You may want to add some time stamp comparison, but I chose to just skip the conversion altogether if it exists.

 That is it.
 Let me know if this helps you.

 ```
 #!/bin/env python3